gggray000/ChatRoom/README.md

 <h2>TODO</h2>
 <h3>Short-term</h3>
-1. Add a setup page for admin.<br>
+1. Add a setup page for admin, the setup from admin-page need to be applied to chat page.<br>

 <h3>Long-term</h3>
 1. Migrate from JavaScript to React.<br>